rmkelley/rmkelley.github.io/batch1.md

 ![Error 1](SRTM_base_zoom1.PNG)

 Here, there are examples of the flows mainly following what one would expect from the imagery, but every so often they jump their tracks and go off in an unexpected direction.
 This seems most likely to be the result of my unit size and sampling method, either having units too broad or too specific to notice the smallest details- or to over react to them.
-My assumption is the former because of our discussions in class and because having a 30 meter cell size is very large to try and encapsulate most streams.
+My assumption is the former because of our discussions in class and because having a 30-meter cell size is very large to try and encapsulate most streams.

 SRTM Error2

 ![Steep](oops_steep.PNG)

 These are examples of where there is what seems like a steep section of the mountain but little differences in terrain to guide it.
-One likely explanation is that the flow accululation is based on higher levels of snow and ice at the summit along with higher reflectivity, which is not present in the arial photography.
+One likely explanation is that the flow accumulation is based on higher levels of snow and ice at the summit along with higher reflectivity, which is not present in the aerial photography.
 That exposes an underlying issue with these data sets which we have discussed in class.
 Because space very often can change over time, having a data set that does not match up squarely with the time frame of other parts of your analysis can create some disjointedness.
-The ground coverage towards the summit also changes to be more earth and less vegitation, potentially creating more errors for the photography.
+The ground coverage towards the summit also changes to be more earth and less vegetation, potentially creating more errors for the photography.

 [Click here to go to Hydrology; Lab 3](saga.md)